What is car insurance excess?

 What is excess protection insurance?

-Excess protection insurance covers the cost of your excess if you need to make a claim.
-For example, if you’re in an accident and need to pay £250 excess on a car insurance claim, excess insurance will mean you can get that £250 back.
+Excess protection insurance could cover the cost of your compulsory and voluntary excess if you need to make a claim.
+For example, if you’re in an accident and need to pay £250 excess on a car insurance claim, excess insurance could mean you get that £250 back.

 You can buy excess insurance as a standalone policy or as an add-on to your car insurance policy.
-Before taking out a policy, you’ll need to agree an upper limit with your insurance provider.
+Before taking out excess insurance, you’ll need to agree an upper limit with your insurance provider.
 You should set this to the same amount as your excess.
+In general, the higher your excess, the more it will cost to protect it.

 How many times you can claim on your excess insurance will depend on your policy.
-Some insurance providers limit how many times you can claim, while others limit how much you can claim for.
+Some insurance providers limit the number of claims, while others limit how much you can claim for.

 Should I take out excess protection insurance?

-If you’d struggle to afford your compulsory excess, an excess insurance policy could give you the breathing space you need.
+If you think you’d struggle to afford your excess, an excess insurance policy could give you the breathing space you need.
 But bear in mind you’ll only need to pay an excess if you claim, whereas you’ll definitely have to pay for excess insurance.

 An alternative is to put the money you’d spend on excess insurance into a savings account.
 That way it’s there if you need it.